Last updated September 19, 2025.

 2. How to implement your policy rigorously

 Use a combination of alerts and time blocking to ensure you follow your policy rigorously.
 Set up alerts to notify you of new patches for every system under management.
-Then set aside specific, regular blocks of time in which you’ll review, test, and implement new patches.
+Then set aside specific, regular blocks of time for reviewing, testing, and implementing new patches.

 This is not a small commitment.
 Patch management takes time and effort, and it’s one of the biggest reasons why IT leaders turn to an MSP like Corsica Technologies for help.
-Whether you have internal IT resources or not, Corsica can help ensure that your systems get the right patches at the right time.
+Whether you have internal IT resources or not, Corsica can manage your patches for you.

 What’s the best patch management process?